minio/minio-go/docs/API.md

 }
 // this is optional for replication with MinIO server. cfg.ReplicationArn := "arn:minio:s3::598361bf-3cec-49a7-b529-ce870a34d759:*"
-err = minioClient.SetBucketReplication(context.Background(), "my-bucketname", replicationConfig, ReplicationReqOptions{})
+err = minioClient.SetBucketReplication(context.Background(), "my-bucketname", replicationConfig)
 if err != nil {
     fmt.Println(err)
     return